Ntsekees/Nahaiwa/grammar/src/morphology/roles/noun-roles.md

 │ ➥ The dog is asleep.
 └─
 ```
+The root ⟪-lı̋⟫, meaning ⟪[NTR] is asleep⟫, is monovalent, and therefore governs only one noun case, the Intransitive case (`NTR`), with consonantal outer case form ⟪t-⟫, and vocalic inner case form ⟪-a-⟫.
-In the first example above, “it” is expressed as the extensional prefix ⟪-θ◈-⟫ sporting the Intransitive (`NTR`) inner case vowel ⟪a⟫, indicating that it is the sole argument of the monovalent verb “sleep”.
+In the first example above, “it” is expressed as the pronominal extensional prefix ⟪-θ◈-⟫ sporting the inner case vowel ⟪a⟫, indicating that it is the sole argument of the verb “sleep”.
+“It is asleep” can therefore be expressed as a single word.
-In the second example, “it” is expressed as a separate word (with the dummy root ⟪-yá⟫), sporting the consonantal outer case ⟪t-⟫, again expressing the Intransitive case.
+In the second example, with the exact same meaning as the first, “it” is expressed as a separate word (with the dummy root ⟪-yá⟫), sporting the consonantal outer case ⟪t-⟫, again expressing the Intransitive case.

-Examples with the binary root `-ñú`, “eat”:
+Examples with the bivalent root `-ñú`, “eat”, governing the Ergative and Accusative cases:
 ```
 ┌───────────────
 │ ◆ Unıθuñú.